nchess/nchess/doc/moves.md

 For this reason, the moves will be defined for arbitrary graphs, but the game will most probably play on more regular and consistent ones.
 Imagine squares, hexagons, and some arbitrary shapes made out of them.
 A single map will contain only a single kind of polygon - e.g. no mixing of squares and hexagons.

-Also, as a general rule of thumb, however the rules of nchess are defined, the goal is to support regular chess, too.
+Also, as a general rule of thumb, how ever the rules of nchess are defined, the goal is to support regular chess, too.
 If the game is played with default chessman placement on the default map, the game should play the same as regular chess.
 So, in a sense, these rules are generalizations of regular chess' rules.

+### Illustrations ###

+When applicable, illustrations are provided to more clearly explain the moves.
+These use four shades.

+One of the two kinds of illustrations apply to these:

+Type A:
+  * **Dark gray** - The position of the described piece.
+  * **Gray** - Destination.
+  * **Light gray** - Intermediate positions.
+These describe the symbolic steps taken by the piece.

+Type B:
+  * **Dark gray** - The position of the described piece.
+  * **Gray** - Diagonal steps.
+  * **Light gray** -  Straight steps.

+Unless noted otherwise, illustrations are of type A.

 ## Pawn ##